JustinRyanCarlson/eSpark-problem/README.md

-# My solution to the problem given to me from ESpark.
+# My solution to the problem given to me from ESpark

 ### How to get up and running: